BACK

 The put call will only load in memory the nodes of the tree that needs to be read and modified for insertion.

-The endUse call will commit only loaded and modified, added objects.
-If objects are unreferenced by other objects ( subject to garbage ) then they are removed from the file ( this create free space for future storage )
+The close call will commit only loaded and modified, and added objects.
+If objects are unreferenced by other objects ( subject to garbage ) then they are removed from the file ( this create free space for future storage ).

-It is possible to force enhance of object even if it have "public final" method, or to force to not use lazy mode: see IFilePersistence interface or setup facility.
+It is possible to force enhance of classe even if it have "public final" method, or to force to not use lazy mode: see IFilePersistence interface or setup facility.

 Crash safe

-There is a system of replication of data with file reconstruction to be crash tolerant.
+There is a system of replication of data in a second file avec un système de reconstruction d'un fichier altéré pour être tolérant aux crash.

 ......